Skip to content

 Feedback & Contributions

-This extension is developed and maintained by the Harvey Mudd Clinic Team.
+This extension was developed by the Harvey Mudd Clinic Team for Qualcomm and is currently maintained by Qualcomm.
 For bugs or feature requests, please open an issue on the project repository.

 • Contact us